 Points races use a handicapping system which allows different types of boat to race together competitively (see how this works here).
 We alternate between standard points races lasting about an hour and short points races where two short races of less than 30 minutes take place ‘back to back’ without the boats returning to shore between the races.

-In 2025 one of the races on most Sundays is a Fleet race where sailors race against others in their Fleet (Gold Fleet for the fastest, Silver Fleet for the next fastest group and Bronze Fleet for the next fastest after that).
-The idea is to do well in your Fleet and gain promotion to the next until you win the Gold Fleet races.
+One of the races on most Sundays is a Fleet race where sailors race against others in their Fleet (Gold Fleet for the fastest sailors, Silver Fleet for the next fastest group and Bronze Fleet for the next fastest after that – which is also where relative newbies to racing start).
+The idea is to do well in your Fleet and gain promotion to the next Fleet until you win the Gold Fleet races.

 Pursuit races see the boats starting at one minute intervals, with the slower boats going first and progressing through the faster boats so that the fastest sailors start last and have to try to catch and pass the other boats before time runs out.

 The official racing season tends to run from April to November, but we also run some slightly more informal racing throughout the winter.
-There are usually two races each Sunday during the season, with some Sundays being a Trophy Day.
+There are usually three races each Sunday during the spring through to autum seasons, with some Sundays being a Trophy Day.
 Trophy Days are mini-regattas with three races taking place and the overall winner of the three races wins one of the club’s many trophies.
+We also hold some special single boat class trophy days on a few Saturdays during the year.
 You can see what is taking place on any particular day on our club calendar and on the racing calendar.

-Traditionally racing countdowns are 5,4,1, GO!
-However Aylesbury do things a little differently and have a 9,6,3, GO!
-Countdown.
+You can learn about how races are run, including the starting sequences and finishing procedures in this helpful Guide.
 Instead of shattering the tranquility of Weston Turville Reservoir with an air horn, we use a bell to sound the starting and finishing signals.

 You can find out further information on the racing programme, instructions for competitors, results and more using the buttons below: